Home » Business Email Etiquette Blog » Business Email and Spelling Names Correctly

 Let me share my story with you.

-If they knew me well enough to assume this informal approach and not address me as Judith, they would know that.
-Not all Cynthias are Cindys, not all James are Jim, not all Anthonys are Tony.
+If they knew me well enough to assume this informal approach and not address me as Judith, they would know that not all Cynthias are Cindys, not all James are Jim, and not all Anthonys are Tony.

 In most cases I do not correct these folks, I just continue to sign off as Judith and hope they notice.
 Some do — others do not.

-Over the years, only a couple times have I actually gone back and noted, “BTW, I spell my name Judith — I’m not a Judy. ;)” .
-While I’m not big on emoticons in business email, I do use a winky to soften the correction.
+Come to think about it, over the years, I have only gone back once or twice to note, “BTW, I spell my name Judith — I’m not a Judy. ;)” This was with folks who habitually ignored the details in my emails overall.
+While I’m not big on emoticons in business emails, I do use a wink to soften the correction.

-You have to decide for yourself in which situations you want to make a formal correction.
-It is your name and I don’t think it is too much to ask business contacts to spell it correctly.
+You have to decide in which situations you want to make a formal correction.
+It is your name, and I don’t think asking business contacts to spell it correctly is too much to expect.

 Typos Happen